LemonPi/Clisp/README.md

 Example:

 ```
-;; comments use semicolons, use double semicolon ;; for start of line comments
+; comments to end of line

 (include funcs.scm)     ; don't do this! recursive inclusion is bad D: